 Are thin lips genetic?

-A commonly asked question, the simple answer is yes – this is one of the main reasons.
+This is a question that is asked by a lot of people who visit our clinic.
+The simple answer is yes— genetics is one of the main causes of thin lips.
 Most people with thin lips simply inherited it from their parents.
-Although there are other factors to consider, as this may not always be the case.
+However, there are other factors to consider, but people with thin lips were often born that way.

 Can smoking cause thin lips?

-The harmful toxins in cigarette smoke actually encourage the breakdown of our skins best friend ‘collagen’ which in turn reduces the elasticity and fullness of your lips over time.
-Not only this, but the physical act of sucking on a cigarette can cause wrinkles around the lips too.
+Smoking accelerates the skin’s aging process.
+The harmful toxins in tobacco smoke actually damage and break down our skin’s best friend, ‘collagen,’ which in turn reduces the elasticity and fullness of our lips.
+Not only this, but the repetitive physical motion of smoking a cigarette can weaken your skin’s fibers and result in wrinkles around the lips too.
+These are often referred to as lip lines or smoker’s lines.

-Whilst Botox is useful for many different treatments, it’s not what we use for thin lips – as Botox is usually used to tighten wrinkles.
-We use what we believe is the best possible treatment for making your lips look fuller – which is dermal fillers.
+While Botox is great for many different treatments, it’s not what we recommend or use for thin lips treatment—Botox is usually used to tighten wrinkles.
+Instead, we use injectable dermal fillers as we believe they offer the best possible option for making your lips look fuller.
+That said, a combination of Dermal Fillers to plump the lips and Botox to smooth wrinkles around the mouth together can achieve a more youthful and neat facial profile.

-It’s also important to note that swelling can happen after the treatment depending on how much filler was used – there is always some degree of swelling which will resolve within 1-2 weeks.
+Bruising and swelling are rare, but it’s important to note that swelling can occur after the treatment depending on how much filler was used.
+But any swelling will resolve within 1-2 weeks.

 There is no downtime with this treatment.
 There is an option for topical anaesthetic to be used, however, this is not usually needed as a micro-cannula is used which is very fine.
 Bruising and swelling is rare.